 All of these images can be clicked on to see a full 1080p resolution image.

 This image was captured using the PTZ-AHD-5 that is installed at CCTV Camera Pros office in West Palm Beach, Florida.
-The camera is connected to one of these
+The camera is connected to a

 This screenshot shows the pan tilt zoom control screen active on the DVR.
 The camera is zoomed in all the way to the 4x / 12mm setting using the DVR controls.